ant-design/ant-design-mini/src/Popup/index.en.md

 ### Basic use

-> - `ant-popup` Components must pass `visible` Property controls the show/hide state.`position` Specifies the direction of occurrence, optional `top` `bottom` `left` `right`.
+> - `ant-popup` components must pass through `visible` Property controls the show/hide state.`position` Specifies the direction of occurrence, optional `top` `bottom` `left` `right`.
 The contents of the pop-up window are filled in the form of slots.
-> - `close` The event will be triggered when you click the upper right corner to close the icon or click the layer to close.
+> - `close` The event will be triggered when the icon is closed by clicking the upper right corner or when the layer is closed by clicking the layer.
-> - `clickBack` event is triggered when the top left back button is clicked.
+> - `clickBack` event is triggered when the back button in the upper left corner is clicked.

 ```xml
 <ant-popup